Getting an Interview

 So guys be yourself, positive and confident.
 If you are easy going then its good.

-Interview Question – There was no such thing as difficult question.
-You will have to ask questions View Answer
+- There was no such thing as difficult question.
+You will have to ask questions 1 Answer

-I applied through college or university and the process took 2 days – interviewed at Schlumberger in March 2012.
+I applied through college or university.
+The process took 2 days – interviewed at Schlumberger (Houston, TX) in March 2012.

-Interview Question – Tell me about a situation where your boss gave you a task and you did not want to do it?
-View Answer
+- Tell me about a situation where your boss gave you a task and you did not want to do it?
+1 Answer

-The process took a day - interviewed at Schlumberger in December 2010.
+The process took 2 days – interviewed at Schlumberger (Houston, TX) in June 2011.

-The process took a day – interviewed at Schlumberger in January 2011.
+The process took 1 day – interviewed at Schlumberger (Houston, TX) in January 2011.

 1) Briefly explained some of the content (mostly research related) of my resume